Skip to content

 • Thickness.
 For thinner bars, use a 9×13″ pan.
 For thicker bars, use a 9×9″ pan.

 • Low heat.
-Slowly melting the butter and marshmallows over low heat is what gives these bars that beloved gooey and soft texture.
-Low and slow is the key for the perfect fruity pebbles rice krispie treats.
+To avoid bars that are hard as a rock, melting the butter and marshmallow low and slow over low heat is the key for the perfect fruity pebbles rice krispie treats.

 • Press into pan.
-To ensure that they are even and compact, push down with a spoon coated in butter or wax paper.
+To ensure that they are even and compact, push down the Fruity Pebbles marshmallow bars with a spoon coated in butter or wax paper.

 • Cutting.
-I’ve found that a plastic knife works best when cutting these fruity pebbles treats.
-This recipe will make enough for about 16-18 medium-sized squares, or 9-10 larger squares.
+I’ve found that a plastic knife works best when cutting this fruity pebbles treats recipe.
+Cut into 16-18 medium-sized squares, or 9-10 larger squares.

 Sliced fruity pebbles treats on counter.